anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 - **What It Is:** Provides virtualized computing resources over the internet.
 - **Control:** Full control over the operating system, middleware, and applications.
 - **Example:** Azure Virtual Machines, AWS EC2.
-- **Use Case:** Ideal when you need customizable computing environments or want to migrate legacy systems to the cloud without re-architecting them.
+- **Use Case:** An e-commerce company running an online store on Amazon EC2 or Microsoft Azure Virtual Machines can scale up during holiday sales and scale down when traffic is low.
+They don’t have to invest in expensive physical servers.

 #### **Platform as a Service (PaaS)**
 - **What It Is:** Offers a platform and environment for developers to build applications without managing the underlying infrastructure.
 - **Control:** You manage your applications and data, while the provider manages the OS, runtime, and middleware.
 - **Example:** Azure App Service.
-- **Use Case:** Ideal for application development when you want to focus on writing code rather than managing infrastructure, and need rapid application development and deployment.
+- **Use Case:** A startup developing a mobile app can use Google App Engine or Heroku to build and deploy their app.
+The developers focus only on coding while the platform handles the servers, storage, and networking.

 #### **Software as a Service (SaaS)**
 - **What It Is:** Delivers software applications over the internet on a subscription basis.
 - **Control:** Minimal control; you simply use the application.
 - **Example:** Office 365, Gmail.
-- **Use Case:** Perfect for end-users who need ready-to-use software without worrying about maintenance or updates, such as email services, CRMs, and productivity tools.
+- **Use Case:** Google Docs, Dropbox, or Microsoft Outlook are great examples of SaaS.
+Users can access them from any device without installing software or managing updates—the provider takes care of everything..

 | **Service Model** | **You Manage**                     | **Provider Manages**                             | **Typical Use Case**                       |
 |-------------------|------------------------------------|--------------------------------------------------|--------------------------------------------|